sjackman/abyss-activity/README.md

 > SST and RTP2

-Set the "Common SNPs" track (in Variation and Repeats) to "pack".
-A SNV is displayed with a red line.
+Set the "Common SNPs" track in Variation to "pack".

+A SNV between the assembled sequence and reference sequence is displayed with a red line.
 Zoom in on a SNV.
 Is it in dbSNP?

 Zoom in on the gap between the two contigs.
-Set the "RepeatMasker" track (in Variation and Repeats) to "full".
+Set the "RepeatMasker" track in Repeats to "full".
 What feature overlaps the gap that likely caused the assembly gap?

-> Simple repeat (TA)n
+> Simple_repeat (TA)n

 Zoom in to see the sequence of the feature.

 Zoom out to see the alignment of both contigs.
-Unaligned query sequence is shown with a thin purple line at the end of the alignment.
-The thin purple line can be difficult to see.
+Unaligned query sequence is shown with a ridiculously thin purple line at the end of the alignment.
+The one-pixel-wide purple line is absurdly difficult to see.
 Which contig has unaligned sequence at one end?

 > the 16.5 kbp contig

 Select that contig, and copy the unaligned sequence to the clipboard.
 Aligned sequence is shown in blue upper-case characters, and unaligned sequence is shown in black lower-case characters.
 Open BLAST in a web browser: <http://blast.ncbi.nlm.nih.gov>

-Select "nucleotide blast".
+Select "Nucleotide BLAST".
 Select the database "Nucleotide collection (nr/nt)".
 Paste the sequence into the query box.
 Click BLAST.
-To what sequence is the best BLAST hit?
+Look at the first few best hits, and ignore hits to chimpanzee (*Pan troglodytes*) clones.
+What is the best alignment of our non-human contig fragment?

-> Cloning vector pTARBAC2.1
+> Cloning vector pTARBAC

 What is the cause of this chimeric contig?

-> This contig contains the cloning vector as well as the human insert.
+> This assembled contig contains both the BAC cloning vector and the human DNA insert.

 # Exercise 5: Align the contigs to the reference using BWA-MEM